Compute

 CCE cluster-level permissions are assigned based on IAM system policies and custom policies.
 You can use user groups to assign permissions to IAM users.

-• Cluster permissions are granted for users to operate cluster-related resources only (such as clusters and nodes).
-To operate Kubernetes resources like workloads and Services, you must be granted the namespace permissions at the same time.
+• Cluster permissions are granted to users for operating cluster-related resources only (such as clusters and nodes).
+To operate Kubernetes resources like workloads and Services, you must be granted the namespace permissions as well.

 • When viewing a cluster on the CCE console, the information displayed depends on the namespace permissions.
 If you have no namespace permissions, you cannot view the resources in the cluster.
 For details, see Permission Dependency of the CCE Console.